 A mastectomy is surgery to remove a breast.
 In the past, a radical mastectomy with complete removal of the breast was the standard treatment for breast cancer.
-However, surgical breakthroughs over the past two decades have given women more options than ever before.
-Less invasive breast-conserving therapy may be equally effective as mastectomy for treating breast cancer for some women.
+But surgical breakthroughs over the past 2 decades have given women more options than ever before.
+Less invasive breast-conserving treatments are available to many women.

-The type of mastectomy and treatment for breast cancer depends on several key factors, including:
+The type of mastectomy that’s right for you depends on several things, including:

-Breast reconstruction can be done at the time of the preventive mastectomy (immediate reconstruction) or it can be scheduled for a later time (delayed reconstruction).
-During breast reconstruction, the surgeon may use synthetic implants or tissue flaps from another part of the body to create a breast.
+If you plan to have breast reconstruction, it can be done at the time of the preventive mastectomy (immediate reconstruction) or at a later time (delayed reconstruction).
+During breast reconstruction, the surgeon may use synthetic implants or tissue flaps from another part of your body to create a breast.